buhrmi/vue-sync/README.md

 # vue-sync

-> NOTE: Check out [nuxt-url-sync](https://github.com/buhrmi/nuxt-url-sync) to use it with SSR
+> NOTE: Check out [nuxt-url-sync](https://github.com/buhrmi/nuxt-url-sync) to for a version optimized for nuxt

 Sync Vue Component state with browser URL params